Hyundai Sonata: Facelift (2001–2004)

+Safety

 Fifth generation (NF; 2004)

 The NF Sonata was launched in August 2004 in South Korea, based on a new platform created from the project NF.
 The company's first all-aluminum I4 engine, dubbed Theta, debuted in the new Sonata.
-Engine choices at launch were a 2.4-liter I4 rated 164 hp at 5800 rpm and a 3.3-liter V6 rated 237 hp V6.
+Engine choices at launch were a 2.4-liter I4 rated 164 hp at 5800 rpm with 4-speed automatic by Mitsubishi, and a 3.3-liter V6 rated 237 hp V6 with 5-speed automatic.
 In Korea, the 2.4-liter option was sold as the F24S (24 = 2.4L, S = Special).
 The 2.0-liter gasoline version was only sold in Korea and proved more popular there due to added gas, tax and insurance savings.
 Diesel versions are available in Europe, New Zealand and Singapore, where they are a popular replacement for the Toyota Comfort taxi cab.

 The U.S. May 2005 launch of the new Sonata coincided with the production commencement at the company's first U.S. assembly plant, in Montgomery, Alabama.

 Classified by the U.S. Environmental Protection Agency as a mid-size car, the fourth generation was 2 in longer and taller and 1 in wider than the previous generation.
 Standard features in U.S. models included anti-lock braking system/electronic stability control/traction control system as well as six airbags (driver/front passenger front and side, and side curtain).